kooparse/kooparse.github.io/src/pages/blog/vim-unity/index.md

 Things that could be better:

-I would love to have C# with LSP (Language Server Protocol).
-It seems that it is in work in progress [here](https://github.com/OmniSharp/csharp-language-server-protocol).
+- I would love to have C# with LSP (Language Server Protocol).
+It seems that it is in work in progress [here](https://github.com/OmniSharp/csharp-language-server-protocol).<br/>
-Smarter and better highlights would be great too.
-I will write an issue on that.
+- Smarter and better highlights would be great too.
+I will write an issue for that.

 If you have more informations or updates, don't hesitate!